Junior Cycle (1st – 3rd Year)

 About 75% of the Transition Year course content is devoted to traditional academic subjects as preparation for the Leaving Certificate course and 25% is devoted to the provision of enrichment opportunities for students in many useful life skills.

-Please see the TY booklet on the right for the 2018-19 course.
+Please see the TY padlet for the most up to date information.

 Senior Cycle (5th & 6th Year)